bryanjswift/posts.bryanjswift/blogging-from-editor.markdown

 [3]: http://blog.tquadrado.com
 [4]: http://github.com/bryanjswift/dotconfig

 As a result of these limitations I forked [pedro's script source][5] and began hacking away at it.
-I'm not finished with it by any means in [my fork][6] of the vimblog script but I do at least have the login credentials and endpoint information in a separate file.
+I'm not finished with it by any means in [my fork of the vimblog script][6] but I do at least have the login credentials and endpoint information in a separate file.
 I'm looking forward to continuing to develop this script as it is my first real endeavor into using Ruby during something other than tutorials.

 [5]: http://github.com/pedromg/vimblog.vim
 [6]: http://github.com/bryanjswift/vimblog